 Area Artists are the backbone of our cultural excellence and we as a community need to provide them with more opportunities to educate themselves and to feel heard and supported.
 Many artists can find the business of art a daunting undertaking, and not understanding the business of art can be a massive barrier on the road to success.
 This weekend will assist with breaking down that barrier.

-The Rural Artist Support Weekend is presented with support from CreativeBC, Actsafe, The Province of BC, Regional District of Central Kootenay, the City of Nelson, the BC Arts Council and the Columbia Basin Trust.
+The Rural Artist Support Weekend is presented with support from CreativeBC, Regional District of Central Kootenay, the City of Nelson, the BC Arts Council and the Columbia Basin Trust.